Green Leafy Vegetables and Your Brain

 Salt and pepper to taste

 Directions: Combine olive oil, vinegar and 2 tbsp of the cranberries in a food processor.
 Process until berries are finely chopped, about 30 seconds.
 Allow to set for 30 minutes at room temperature.
-Wash and spin the greens until dry.
+Wash and spin the green leaves until dry.
 In a large bowl, gently toss salad greens, cranberries, and nuts with the dressing.
 Sprinkle cheese crumbles atop.
 Delicious served with a warmed fresh sprouted grain bread.